TyberiusPrime/mbf-fastq-processor/README.md

 	n = 5000

 [[transform]]
-	# extract umi and place it in the read nameo
+	# extract umi and place it in the read name
 	action = "ExtractToName"
     # the umi is the first 8 bases of read1
     source = 'Read1'